VladULazarev/trigger-procedure/README.md

 FROM countries
 ```

-Get the language by the region
+Get the language by the region:

 ```bash
 SELECT name FROM lang WHERE code IN (